boodah-consulting/n-vyro-governance/README.md

   * Linux/System Administration
     * Help with our release pipeline
     * Help improve how we build NVyroHub
+  * CI/CD
+    * Release management
+    *  Versioning
+    * DevOps
   * AI
     * Help us explore how we could leverage ML to help our users
   * User research
     * Help us to work out what users need
     * Hold testing sessions
-    * Come up with ways to challenge our questions
+    * Effectively challenge ideas and the status quo
   * QA/Testing: This should be at every stage of production
     * Have a high-level view of the product(s)
   * R&amp;D